Liam-Ryan/swapi-node/README.md

 ****
 **Requirements**

 NodeJS version 6+ is required as this program utilizes ES6 features not added until Node version 6.
+The program has been tested on Linux Mint, Windows 10 & Windows 7.
+If any errors do occur please try using the NodeJS LTS version (6.9.5)
 ****

 **Getting started**